Skip to main content

 Positive

-• Improved performance of independent SS and SC layers
+• Improved performance of SC layers

 • Reduced layers of abstraction making storage primitives easier to understand